hapax/hapax.github.io/assets/bh-kids.md

 for masses $M$, $m$ separated by distance $r$, and Newton's constant
 $G = 6.67 \times 10^{-11}$ (in SI units).
-By setting $m = M$, we can estiamte the force the black hole applies to itself:
+By setting $m = M$, we can estimate the force the black hole applies to itself:

 $$